Musseffect/Musseffect.github.io/content/notes/OscilloscopeLines.md

 Image should gradually fade with time.

-The simplest way to model it - exponential fading.
+The simplest way to model it - exponential fade.

-Intensity of image $S$ at time $T + \Delta T$ with fading:
+Intensity of image $S$ at time $T + \Delta T$ with fade:

 $$
 S(T+\Delta T) = S(T)e^{-f\Delta T},
 $$

-  where $f$ - fading coefficient.
+  where $f$ - fade coefficient.
 Big value of $f$ makes image fade faster.

-This model of fading is very good and it can be used easily for values of $S$ available only at descrete moments of time.
+This model of fade is very good and it can be used easily for values of $S$ available only at descrete moments of time.

 Let say that we have image $S_j(\vec{p}_{scr})$ and we want to compute image $S_{j+1}(\vec{p}_{scr})$.
 We work with raster image, so we only will calculate values for descrete point in 2d space of the screen.
-Formula for image at next frame $j+1$ that also considers fading:
+Formula for image at next frame $j+1$ that also considers fade:

 $$
 I(\vec{p}_{scr}) = \int_{T}^{T+\Delta T} i(t) e^{-f (T + \Delta T - t)} dt\\
 S_{j+1}(\vec{p}_{scr})=S_{j}(\vec{p}_{scr})e^{-f \Delta T}+I(\vec{p}_{scr})
 $$

-We could also use simplified formula that doesn't consider fading of lines produced during last frame:
+We could also use simplified formula that doesn't consider fade of lines produced during last frame:

 $$
 I(\vec{p}_{scr}) = \int_{T}^{T+\Delta T} i(t) dt\\